 Medicine can be a very expensive part of your health care treatment.
-If your doctor has prescribed a medicine and you cannot afford to pay for it, you may be able to get the medicine for free or for a reduced cost, as there are several assistance programs that may be able to help.
+Your doctor may prescribe a medicine you can’t afford to pay for.
+Sometimes there is a generic option, or a different, less expensive alternative.
+But sometimes there is not.
+Don’t worry.
+There are assistance programs available that can help you.
+You may be able to get the medicine for free or for a reduced cost.

 Private and public health insurance

 Many people have health insurance.
 Some plans pay for prescription medicine.
 Some do not.
 It depends on what kind of insurance you have.

 - Private health insurance through your employer.Some or all of the cost of your medicine may be covered.

 - Traditional Medicare plan(sometimes called fee-for-service).
 You’ll need Medicare Part D to make sure your medicine is covered.